 - "Modeling Monetary Policy in a Small Open Economy" This project focuses on building a multivariate time series model to explain the effects of monetary policy on the New Zealand economy.

-- Asymmetric Conditional Correlations in Stock Returns, Annals of Applied Statistics 2016, forthcoming (Y. Xia and H. Jiang) Paper
+- Asymmetric Conditional Correlations in Stock Returns, Annals of Applied Statistics 2016, forthcoming (with Y. Xia and H. Jiang) Paper

 - Forecasting of Return Correlation under Functional Time Series Framework (a preliminary draft is available upon request)

-- Optimal Bandwidth in Semiparametric Regression with Generated Regressors, Working Paper.
-(N. H. Kim)
+- Optimal Smoothing in Semiparametric Time Series Model with Nonparametrically Generated Regressors (with N. H. Kim) Paper

 Papers in Progress:

-- Modeling the Temporal Dependence and Forecasting of Yield Curves with Functional Time Series Approach (N. Viegi and G. Fazio)
+- Modeling the Temporal Dependence and Forecasting of Yield Curves with Functional Time Series Approach (with N. Viegi and G. Fazio)